michelle3211/311project/project-proposal/project-proposal.md

 ## Client-side

+Possible technologies to use:
+- Bootstrap
+- jQuery
 - Who wants to do the UI layout with the HTML and CSS?
-- jQuery

 ```html
     <form>...</form>
 ```

-- possibly using Bootstrap for front-end framework

 ## Miscellaneous Comments

 - Michelle: found lots of information about how TS is stronger/better than JS

-## From Microsoft TypeScript Design Goals
+### From Microsoft TypeScript Design Goals

 Question: Which of the following design goals do we want to follow/showcase?